Locally Recoverable Codes with availability from a family of fibered surfaces: Parameters of the codes

 By \cref{eq:polediv:max} in \cref{rem:poledivs},

 and, by \cref{eq:minval:P1} in \cref{rem:valuations:L:generators},

 hence, for any $f \in L\setminus\{0\}$ the associated codeword $\mathfrak{c}_f$ has weight

-Note that the last inequality follows from \cref{eq:polediv:max} and \cref{eq:minval:P1}, since $P_1$ is a zero of all the functions in $L$ and is not contained in $S_B$.
+Note that the second inequality follows from \cref{eq:polediv:max} and \cref{eq:minval:P1}, since $P_1$ is a zero of all the functions in $L$ and is not contained in $S_B$.
 Hence, the bound in \cref{eq:bound:d} on the minimum distance follows. \end{proof}

 Observe that, if $b\geq 2$, the bound obtained in \cref{prop:bound:d} is $d\geq r^2(b-2) + r(2b+2) + b + 3 \geq 6r + 5 > 0$ for any possible value of $r$.
 On the other hand, if $b=1$, the bound in \cref{eq:bound:d} is $d\geq -r^2 + 4r + 4$, which is positive only for $r=3$.
 However, if $b=1$, we can actually compute the value of the minimum distance $d$ of $\CC(B,L)$ for any $r\in \mathbb{Z}_{\geq 3}$ odd (i.e., as in the assumptions of \cref{def:code}).